 ‘If you had taken his life, or even attempted to do so, in anything other than a test environment, you would likely be buried alive under concrete.’

-‘So who passed?’ the buzz cut – and he was going to remain nothing but a bad hair cut to her, wastes of carbon didn’t deserve a name – asked as he pocketed the handkerchief.
+‘So who passed?’
+The buzz cut – and he was going to remain nothing but a bad haircut to her; wastes of carbon didn’t deserve a name – pocketed the handkerchief.

-She trailed behind the bleeding buzz cut as he made a beeline for the table and the water bottles.
-Part of her was acutely aware of the fact that she was armed, and he wasn’t, though even that didn’t improve her mood.
+Stef trailed behind the bleeding buzz cut as he made a beeline for the table and the water bottles.
+Part of her was acutely aware of the fact that she was armed and he wasn’t, though even that didn’t improve her mood.

 He tore the cap off one of the bottles and doused his head.
 ‘I don’t know what half-assed effort you put in, but I showed I was willing to get my hands dirty.’

 ‘I didn’t know it was innocent!
-And I had no reason to talk to it, or believe it if had said anything.’
+And I had no reason to talk to it – or to believe it, if it had said anything.’

 ‘What do I care?’
 He brandished the blood-soaked handkerchief in her direction.
 ‘Look what it did to me!’